bil0u/.dotfiles/README.md

 # Pulls the latest changes from the remote repo and runs chezmoi apply
 dot update

-# Full removal of both dotfiles and chezmoi
+# DANGER - Full removal of both dotfiles and chezmoi
-dot update
+dot purge

 # NOTE: `dot` is an alias for `chezmoi`
 ```